 For the first OT, the pressroom was set to let the pages go late.

-and substitute a terrible, terrible, terrible standalone plug photo to take up the entire space of the UConn package.
+When it went to a second OT is where things got interesting.
+I had to scrap my original game design and substitute a terrible, terrible, terrible standalone plug photo to take up the entire space of the UConn package.
 However, we had to have the original package ready to go at a moment's notice, win or lose, for when the game ended.
 Then we waited patiently during the third and fourth OTs.

 Once the game hit four OTs was when it started to get that historic feel.
 The night sports editor, Scott Powers, made the call to scrap our now-modest package for a six-column head-and-photo package and I began feverishly re-designing, complete with a new win photo and lose photo.